 Settlement agents licensing, registration and code of conduct

-In Western Australia, there are two ways a person may arrange settlements or carry on business as a real estate settlement agent (individual, company, or partnership), or a business settlement agent.
+In Western Australia, there are two ways a person may arrange settlements or carry on business as a real estate settlement agent (individual, company, or partnership), or a business settlement agent (individual, company, or partnership).

 - The first, is to be licensed and hold a current triennial certificate granted by Consumer Protection.

-- The second, is to be a certified legal practitioner under the Legal Practice Act 2003.
+- The second, is to be a certified legal practitioner under the Legal Profession Act 2008.

 The licensing system administered by Consumer Protection ensures only suitably qualified people are allowed to operate in the settlement industry.

-As part of the licensing system, people are required to have certain qualifications, experience, sufficient material and financial resources, and be a person of good character and repute.
+As part of the licensing system, people are required to have certain qualifications, experience, sufficient material and financial resources, and be a fit and proper person of good character and repute.

 Applicants for a real estate or business settlement agent's licence must have passed the examinations which are required by a public training provider or registered training provider in order to complete a Diploma of Conveyancing.